iccaka/Notifications/README.md

 # Notifications

-*A simple notifications segment that can be implemented into a website*
+*A simple notifications segment that can be implemented into a website.
+Uses JQuery and Bootstrap for styling.*

 ## Built With